 My visits to the Arctic are very opportunistic.
-I get there by working on cruise ships as their expedition photographer, and making pictures and videos for the tourists onboard.
+I get there by working on cruise ships as their expedition photographer and taking pictures and videos of the tourists onboard.
 These ships are generally in two locations per day, with only 3–4 hours in each spot, so I really just have to make the best of what nature delivers, in terms of weather, sightings and logistics.
 I definitely focus on the natural side of things.
 While 100 lenses are pointing at the ship in ice, mine is usually in the other direction, such as getting a whisp of cloud cresting the horizon.

-On your journeys are you more of an open – minded traveller willing to be surprised or a meticulous story–teller with pre–determined focus area?
+On your journeys are you more of an open-minded traveller willing to be surprised or a meticulous storyteller with predetermined focus area?

-Having travelled for the last 10 years in a large variety of jobs and cultures, I believe I am an open minded traveller, and I have more of an understanding of where people are coming from than I did in the past.
+Having travelled for the last 10 years in a large variety of jobs and cultures, I believe I am an open-minded traveller, and I have more of an understanding of where people are coming from than I did in the past.

-What is your first hand experience of the changing nature of Arctic?
+What is your first-hand experience of the changing nature of Arctic?

 Absolutely huge – this place is changing incredibly quickly and there’s no denying that.
 I have witnessed the huge loss of sea ice in the past decade as well as the reduction of glaciers.
 The ships I work on are now able to travel to areas that were impossible just a few years ago because of the lack of summer sea–ice.
 A colleague of mine visited the North Pole this year and the ice was too thin to walk on at the pole.
-The situation in the Arctic is that the ocean is mostly now first year ice, and in the final stages of disintegration.
+The situation in the Arctic is that the ocean is mostly now first-year ice and in the final stages of disintegration.
 I believe that in 2-3 years there will be no summer sea ice in the Arctic at all, and the result of this will make the next decade very interesting indeed.

-I find it fascinating how we always talk of they and them.
+I find it fascinating how we always talk about they and them.
 Everyone is one of they and them.
 You and I are one of they and them.
 We can all do something and we all make a difference.

 Your journey to the nooks and corners of the world to document many hues of nature and life are fuelled by your adventurous self.
 How the artist in you stay in harmony with your adventurous mind?